smartinrub/sergiomartinrubio.com/_posts/2018-04-09-functional-interfaces-fundamentals.md

 }
 ```

-`@FunctionalInterface` annotation is not mandatory but highly recommended, because the interface is checked at compiling time if in fact your interface is functional.
-Moreover, this annotation makes your architecture easier to understand.
+While the `@FunctionalInterface` annotation is not mandatory, it is highly recommended.
+This annotation allows the compiler to verify whether your interface is indeed functional.
+Moreover, using this annotation makes your architecture easier to understand.

 ## Use Cases

-Since **Java 8** has been released functional interfaces are very useful when combining with lambda expressions.
+Since the release of **Java 8**, functional interfaces have been particularly useful when combined with lambda expressions.

 ```java
 @FunctionalInterface